Collective farming: East Germany

 Collective farms in the German Democratic Republic were typically called Landwirtschaftliche Produktionsgenossenschaft (LPG), and corresponded closely to the Soviet kolkhoz.
 East Germany also had a few state-owned farms which were equivalent to the Soviet sovkhoz, which were called the Volkseigenes Gut (VEG).
-The structure of farms in what was called East Elbia until German partition was already dominated by latifundia and thus the land reform which was justified on denazification grounds and with the aim of destroying the Prussian Junker class, which had been hated by the left already during the Weimar Republic, and which was blamed on Prussian militarism and the authoritarian tendencies of the German Reich and later Nazi Germany, was initially popular with many small farmers and landless peasants.
+The structure of farms in what was called East Elbia until German partition was dominated by latifundia, and thus the land reform which was justified on denazification grounds and with the aim of destroying the Prussian Junker class – which had been hated by the left during the Weimar Republic and which was blamed for Prussian militarism and the authoritarian tendencies of the German Empire and later Nazi Germany – was initially popular with many small farmers and landless peasants.
 East German President Wilhelm Pieck coined the slogan Junkerland in Bauernhand! ("Junker land into farmer's hand!") to promote land reform, which was initially pledged to be more moderate than full-scale collectivization.
 Although the ruling Socialist Unity Party and the Soviet Military Administration in Germany promised to allow large landowners to keep their land, they were expelled as the LPG were introduced in 1953.
 After 1959 all farmers were required to surrender independently owned land and join the LPGs.
 Similarly to the Soviet Union, ultimately most of the land was transferred into de jure or de facto state controlled entities with the former farmers becoming employees – now of the state instead of the erstwhile Junker class.